sys-bio/rrplugins/plugins/README.txt

 This plugin implements a Monte Carlo bootstrap parameter estimation algorithm.
 It has been tested with the levenberg_marquardt and the nelder_mead plugin.

+* tel_auto2000.dll
+This plugin serve as a wrapper for the AUTO2000 continuation and bifurcation library.
+It currently supports bifurcation problems using one continuatio parameter.

 See http://tellurium.analogmachine.org/plugins for more details.